AMDHome/RT-MSTeams-Notifier/README.md

 1. Open up MS Teams in the web browser and create a webhook url in the channel you want to use.
    - [CLICK HERE for instructions on how to do that from Microsoft](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=newteams%2Cdotnet#create-an-incoming-webhook)
-   - As of writing this README, you can't seem create webhooks in the app.
+   - As of writing this README, you can't create webhooks in the app.
 It must be done through the web version
 3. Log into RT and go to **Admin** > **Scrips** > **Create**
 4. Fill out the basics
    - Description: Give the scrip a name